 According to the latest trailers for Titans season 2, it looks like we'll be seeing a big expansion to the current team - see below for full details.
 We'll also be getting a brand new villain in the form of Deathstroke - a DC fan favourite.

 Watch the trailers

 There have been three trailers for the show.
-First up, here's the teaser trailer that was unveiled at San Diego Comic-Con, and focuses mostly on Robin and Raven:
+First up, here's the teaser trailer, revealed on 6 August.